PGDip in Global Health Research

 Do I need to contact anyone before I apply?

 Before you apply, you should visit the department's website to read further information about the course.
-It is not necessary to contact a member of academic staff before you apply, however due to the specialist nature of the course and its entry requirements, it is recommended that you send your CV to the Course Co-ordinator before you start your application, via the contact details provided on this page.
+It is not necessary to contact a member of academic staff before you apply, however due to the specialist nature of the course and its entry requirements, it is recommended that you engage informally by email with Course Co-ordinator before you start your application, via the contact details provided on this page.

 Completing your application